Colorado vs Utah Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over millions of data from every angle between the Buffaloes and Utes and using recursive machine learning and industry leading AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over millions of data from every past game between the Buffaloes and Utes and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most watching on the linear correlation of weight human bettors regularly put on Utah’s strength factors between a Buffaloes team going up against a possibly improved Utes team.
+Interestingly enough, the data has been most fixated on the unproportionally assigned factor emotional bettors regularly put on Utah’s strength factors between a Buffaloes team going up against a possibly healthy Utes team.
 In reality, the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.